kayak/elasticsearch-analysis-korean/README.md

 The Korean Analysis plugin integrates Lucene Korean analysis module into elasticsearch.

-In order to install the plugin, simply run: `bin/plugin -install mckennajp/elasticsearch-analysis-korean`
+In order to install the plugin, simply run: `bin/plugin install mckennajp/elasticsearch-analysis-korean`

 Or you can clone this git repository, set correct version, build and just copy the jar file to `plugins/analysis-korean/` directory.